sporto/elm-tutorial/en/02-elm-arch/07-composing-2.md

 The main application `view` renders the `Widget.view` ➌.
 But `Widget.view` emits `Widget.Msg` so it is incompatible with this view which emits `Main.Msg`.

-- We use `Html.App.map` ➊ to map emitted messages from Widget.view to the type we expect (Msg). `Html.App.map` tags messages coming from the sub view using the `WidgetMsg` ➋ tag.
+- We use `Html.map` ➊ to map emitted messages from Widget.view to the type we expect (Msg). `Html.map` tags messages coming from the sub view using the `WidgetMsg` ➋ tag.
 - We only pass the part of the model that the children component cares about i.e. `model.widgetModel` ➍.

 ### Update